stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 distinguishable words which that masked and terrible colloquy had yielded.
 They were merely an excited caution in Charles's own voice, but somehow their implications held a nameless fright for the father who overheard them.
 The phrase was just this:
-  "Sshh!--write! "
+_"Sshh!--write!"_

 Mr. and Mrs. Ward conferred at some length after dinner, and the former resolved to have a firm and serious talk with Charles that very night.
 No matter how important the object, such conduct could no longer be permitted; for these latest developments transcended every limit of sanity and formed a menace to the order and nervous well-being of the entire household.
 The youth must indeed have taken complete leave of his senses, since only downright madness could have prompted the wild screams and imaginary conversations in assumed voices which the present day had brought forth.
 All this must be stopped, or Mrs. Ward would be made ill and the keeping of servants become an impossibility.

 Mr. Ward rose at the close of the meal and started upstairs for Charles's laboratory.
 On the third floor, however, he paused at the sounds which he heard proceeding from the now disused library of his son.
 Books were apparently being flung about and papers wildly rustled, and upon stepping to the door Mr. Ward beheld the youth within, excitedly assembling a vast armful